Mazarrón: Prehistory

 The most ancient data which are known about the territory corresponding to the current municipality date from the Middle and Upper Paleolithic.
 There are some archaeological sites such one which is placed in Permera Cave, other which is located in Los Tollos ravine, one which is named La Peñica and another one whose name is Las Palomas.
 The two last ones are placed in the hillock Cabezo del Faro.

 The remains of these spots consist of material related to manufactured tools such as flint spear tips, scrapers, racloirs and hammerstones.
 There were also another ones related to ritual burials.
 As glaciations ended, prehistory communities organizations were developing.

 When the sedentism appeared, some material such as ceramic and some structures such as the first megalithic burial sites in Palomarico Cave and Caballo Cave emerged.

 In regards to Chalcolithic and Bronze Age in this current municipality, a prehistoric hamlet in a local range named Sierra de las Moreras can be mentioned.
 A cemetery is located in this ancient locality, but nowadays the only remains of this necropolis consist of a circle-shaped megalithic tumulus.

 There are also other sites related to these eras such as Ifre, La Ciñuela, one of which is placed in a hillock named Cabezo Negro and another one which is located in a beach whose name is Playas de Calnegre.
 These ones have argaric origins.

 In regards to Iron Age, the presence of Phoenicians in this territory was meaningful.
 Two Phoenician vessels were discovered in the beaches of Mazarrón.
 This fact led Mazarrón to be an appealing point related to underwater archaeology.

-Replica of a Phoenician boat wreckage that has been found in Mazarrón.
+Replica of the remains of a Phoenician boat that was found in Mazarrón.

 The main activities of this civilization in this territory were the ones related to mining.
 In this lands these people realized the broad possibilities, especially fishing and plumber mining.
 The abundance of this mineral has been constant during the history of this current municipality and the mineral was a main resource in the mining activities in Mazarrón.

 Phoenicians were who introduced in plumber in this area, but they did not build lengthy settlements.
 A noteworthy fact of this civilization is the advance in shipbuilding.

 During this period there was also Hellenic presence, but their influence in Mazarrón lower than the Phoenician one.
 Nevertheless, they also set trading routes which affected this village.

 Some centuries after the Phoenicians and Greeks, there was an Iberian presence in this area, but this occupancy left few traces.